logo

 Try Recovery Mode

 As a last resort, use Recovery Mode to fix a device stuck on SOS mode.
-Connect your iPhone to your computer with a charging cable, then:
+Connect your iPhone to a computer and open Finder (Mac) or the Apple Devices app (Windows), then:

 Restore your iPhone